Mariken (2000 film)

-Mariken is a 2000 Dutch film directed by André van Duren.
-The screenplay is based on Peter van Gestel's children's book Mariken, an adaptation of the early sixteenth-century text Mariken van Nieumeghen.
+Mariken is a 2000 Dutch medieval family film directed by André van Duren, from a screenplay written by Kim van Kooten based on the children's book Mariken by Peter van Gestel, an adaptation of the early sixteenth-century text Mariken van Nieumeghen.
+It stars Laurien Van den Broeck as the titular character alongside Jan Decleir, Willeke van Ammelrooy, Kim van Kooten and Ramsey Nasr.

+At the Cinekid Festival, Mariken was the opening film and won the audience award for best youth film.
+It also won the audience award at the 2001's Netherlands Film Festival, and was nominated for Best Feature Film.

 Plot

 The story is set in the Middle Ages.
 Mariken is an orphan who was raised by an old man and his goat in a forest.
 When the goat dies Mariken decides to go to town and buy a new one.
 On her way she comes across many people who are either sympathetic to her or want to do her harm...